Last updated on July 16th, 2021 at 01:49 pm

 Beyond slight subtleties, there is no difference between 24 lb paper and 60 lb paper.
 They’re the same thickness, same texture, and same weight.
 Either paper type can be used for the same thing and interchangeable when you order printing.

 They’re two different names and numbers for the same sheet of paper.
 Both 24 lb and 60 lb paper are very popular as office copy paper.
-It is the second most popular office copy paper behind 20 lb bond (which is cheaper).
+It is the second most popular color copies and black and white copies paper behind 20 lb bond (which is cheaper).

 Why the different numbers and names if they’re the same paper?